-(p) Goods and Services Tax (GST)
+(q) Goods and Services Tax (GST)

-The GST incurred on the costs of various services provided to the Fund by third parties such as investment management fees have been passed onto the Fund.
-The Fund qualifies for Reduced Input Tax Credits (RITC) at a rate of 55% to 85%; hence investment management fees and other expenses have been recognised in profit or loss net of the amount of GST recoverable from the Australian Taxation Office (ATO).
+The GST incurred on the costs of various services provided to the Fund by third parties such as custodial services and investment management fees have been passed onto the Fund.
+The Fund qualifies for Reduced Input Tax Credits (RITC) at a rate of 55% to 85%; hence investment management fees, custodial fees and other expenses have been recognised in the statement of comprehensive income net of the amount of GST recoverable from the Australian Taxation Office (ATO).
 Accounts payable are inclusive of GST.
 The net amount of GST recoverable from the ATO is included in receivables in the statement of financial position.
 Cash flows relating to GST are included in the statement of cash flows on a gross basis.